zhongshun89/three-gems-strapi/README.md

 ## About The Project

-Product docker-compose of the strapi.
+Product docker-compose of the strapi, include postgres, pgadmin4, nginx/certbot, jenkins.

 ## Built With